 Food and Drug Administration (FDA) as food, not as drugs.
 The label may indicate certain health benefits.
 However, unlike medications, supplements cannot claim to cure, treat, or prevent a disease.
 Evidence suggests that some supplements may improve health in different ways.

 The most popular nutritional supplements are multivitamins, calcium, and vitamins B, C and D. Calcium contributes to bone health and vitamin D helps the body absorb calcium.
 Vitamins C and E are antioxidant molecules that prevent cell damage and help maintain health.
 Women need iron during pregnancy and breastfed babies need vitamin D.

 Folic acid (400 micrograms daily), whether through supplements or fortified foods, is important for all women of child-bearing age.
 Vitamin B12 keeps nerves and blood cells healthy.
 Research suggests that fish oil may promote heart health.
-Of the supplements that aren't derived from vitamins and minerals, Hopp says “fish oil probably has the most scientific evidence to support its use”.
+Of the supplements that aren't derived from vitamins and minerals, Studies suggest that fish oil probably has the most scientific evidence to support its use.

 More studies are needed on the health effects of some other common supplements such as glucosamine (for joint pain) and herbal supplements such as echinacea (immune health) and flaxseed oil (digestion).
 Many supplements have mild effects with few risks.
 Vitamin K, for example, will reduce the ability of anticoagulants to work.
 St John's Wort is sometimes used to relieve depression, anxiety, or nerve pain but it can also accelerate the breakdown of many medications such as antidepressants and birth control pills and make them less effective.